straydogstudio/s3_rails/README.md

 With this gem, you move the contents of the `app/views` directory to an S3 bucket.
 You should use Identity and Access Management to create a single user that has read only access to the bucket.
 That user's credentials should go into the `s3_rails.yml` file.

-If you moved an `app/views/posts` directory into a 'my_app' bucket, you would use the following two credentials:
+If you moved a view directory into a 'my_app' bucket, you would use the following two credentials:

 To list the bucket contents: